CowKeyMan/Supercell-2023-SWE-Intern-Exercise/documentation/Documents/ProjectDocumentation/SolutionsExplanation.rst

 Task 2
 ++++++

 * For this task, the same FileLineIterator is used, but the handler is changed.
 This time, the UpdateTaskHandler is used since we only need to update the values.
-This avoids checking which function we need to apply.
+This avoids checking which function we need to apply for efficiency.
-* When updating the User value, a mutex lock as added so that we cannot be editing the same user's values at the same time
+* When updating the User value, a mutex lock is added so that we cannot be editing the same user's values at the same time
 * Furthermore, a critical section is added to the UserMap class when checking if a user exists and when we need to add them.
 * Another critical section is added for reading the file in the FileLineIterator so that `getline()` is not called by 2 threads at the same time.
 * Lastly, to parallelise, multiple UpdateTaskHandlers are created so that they all read from the same FileLineIterator and they all update the same UserMap.
 This is shown in `src/task2.cpp`